-Here, we can see in close detail how NetBrain is parsing the CLI configs of each device it manages to give the user a more complete understanding of their own network and how traffic flows within it.
+Here, we can see in close detail how NetBrain PDAS is automatically parsing the CLI configs of each device it manages to give the user a more complete understanding of their own network and how traffic flows within it.

 What may be surprising is that this investigative logic must change based on the specific device that’s being analyzed at each step which is not a small undertaking, but trivial when NetBrain’s device-aware dynamic data model is in use.